 I would like to add a note about the school dances.
 I really like the idea of my daughter participating in these programs organized by the school.
 They are well structured and facilitated with the intention of providing the children with a positive social experience.
 Moreover my child and her friends enjoy them.

 William Annin Middle School is a public middle school in Bernards Township.
 The principal of William Annin Middle School is Ms Karen Hudock, who can be contacted at email@example.com.
-1,408 students go to William Annin Middle School and identify as White, non-Hispanic; Hispanic; and Asian/Pacific Islander.
-1% of the 1,408 students here get reduced lunch prices.
-The ratio of students to teachers at William Annin Middle School is 11:1.
+1,408 students attend William Annin Middle School and identify as White, non-Hispanic; Hispanic; and Asian/Pacific Islander.
+1% of the 1,408 students here have subsidized lunches.
+The student to teacher ratio at William Annin Middle School is 11:1.
 St James School is one of the nearest middle schools.

 - Ceramics sculpture

 - Theater drama

 - Martial arts self defense